an0rak-dev/vscode-gcp-cloudbuild/README.md

 ## Installation

-To install the extension with the latest version of Visual Studio Code, open up the Visual Studio Code Command Palette (`F1`), type `install` and choose `Extensions: Install Extensions`.
-In the Search Extensions in Marketplace text box, type `gcp-cloudbuild`.
+To install the extension with the latest version of Visual Studio Code :
+* open up the Visual Studio Code Command Palette (`F1`)
+* type `install` and choose `Extensions: Install Extensions`
+* in the Search Extensions in Marketplace text box, type `gcp-cloudbuild`.
-Find the VSCode GCP CloudBuild extension published by Sylvain Nieuwlandt and click the Install button.
+* Find the VSCode GCP CloudBuild extension published by Sylvain Nieuwlandt and click the Install button.

 ## Known Issues